jalcock-training/azure-hybrid-landing-zone/docs/architecture/hub-and-spoke-network.md

   Hosts the application workload and any workload‑specific resources.

 The hub and spoke networks are connected using VNet peering, allowing controlled communication while maintaining isolation between workloads.
+All communication occurs over private IP space, with no public ingress required for platform or workload resources.

 ## 2. Hub Virtual Network